alvinary/tale/issues/log.md

 * Tag a small tileset so `maps.tl` can be tested
 * Graph coloring
 * Unfold `a.f : A` as a function `assign : { x.f : x in a.sort } -> A`
+* Sensible addition with several numbers (the simplest approach is having numbers and sums as separate sorts, and copying sum bits to numbers as required.

 ## Done